The Deni Ute Muster Terms & Conditions

 Q: How many top-up stations will there be?

-A: There will be top up (cash up) stations located outside Gate 1, Next to the merch and info building as well as in the food court.
+A: There will be top up (cash up) stations located outside Gate 1 and next to the Merch and Info building.

 Q: Can people steal money from the wristband? i.e eftpos scanners